ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Email delivery service server-side configuration for CentOS, Plesk, and Postfix
+# Configuring server-side email delivery service for CentOS, Plesk, and Postfix
 {: email-delivery-server-config}

 Follow these steps to configure your server to use {{site.data.keyword.SendGrid}}, the {{site.data.keyword.cloud}} email delivery service as a smart host.
 The following example is a standard {{site.data.keyword.cloud}} OS Reload of CentOS 6.5 with Plesk 12 and Postfix.